-We denote $S$ as the set of all polymerization degrees within the injection and $S_w \subseteq S$ as the set of the polymerization degrees of the desired particles.
 Assuming a mixture of different PEGs, the aim is to set up the separation such that as much share as possible is collected from one desired PEG size.

-Thus, we need to find the time interval, i.e., a point in time $x^-$ where to start and a not earlier point in time $x^+$ where to end fractionation.
-On the one hand, we wish to collect as much of the desired PEG.
-This amount is determined by the area under its concentration distribution in the resulting chromatogramm.
+Thus, we need to find the time interval, i.e., a point in time $x^-$ where to start and a point in time $x^+ > x^-$ where to end fractionation.
+On the one hand, we wish to collect as much of the desired PEG material.
+This amount is determined by the area under its concentration distribution in the resulting chromatogram.
 As this area is strongly correlated with the quantity $x^+ - x^-$, we determine $x^-, x^+$ such that this difference is maximized, i.e., we aim at fractionating as long as possible.

 On the other hand, quality requirements on the endproduct need to be met.
-It is required that the percentage of the desired PEG in the endproduct does not fall below a given bound, say we require a purity of at least some value of $R\geq 0$.
+To this end, it is required that the percentage of the desired PEG in the end product does not fall below a given bound.
+This means that we require a purity of at least some predefined value $R\geq 0$.